Skin Cancer and Sunlight

 Basal Cell Cancer

 Basal cell cancer is the most common of all cancers in North America and Europe.
 It is usually found in areas of the skin exposed to sunlight, but sometimes occurs in other areas as well.
 This type of skin cancer appears as a raised, hard, red or red-grey, pearly wound often found on the forehead, eyelids, cheeks, nose, and lips.
 Although there is always a chance it could become serious, basal cell cancer usually does not spread.
-Most cases are easily treated and cured.
+Most cases are easily treated.

 Squamous Cell Cancer